nasa-jpl/ocean-model-interfaces/README.md

 - LinearModel
 - OceanFrontModel

-Examples for the OceanFrontModel can be found in the unit tests at `ocean_models/test/OceanFrontModel_test.cpp`.
+Examples for the OceanFrontModel can be found in the unit tests at `ocean_model_interfaces/test/OceanFrontModel_test.cpp`.
 The others are fairly self-explainatory.

 ## Build

-`cd ocean_models`
+`cd ocean_model_interfaces`

 `mkdir build`